 When practicing Yin Yoga, we follow two important principles:

-So, Which Types of Yoga Best Fit Your Fitness Needs?
+Which Types of Yoga is Best for Fitness

 However, keep in mind that all yoga classes depend a lot on the teacher who teaches them and how they structure and guide the class.
 It is possible for a Yin class to be very stressful and a Vinyasa class to be very relaxing and easy.